EnarL/CVMaker/README.md

 # CV Maker

 CV Maker is a modern web application that allows users to create and export CVs in PDF format.
-When opening the program redis creates a sessionId for that specific user which is used to save the input data and restore it after a refresh.
+When opening the program redis creates a sessionId for that specific user which is used to save the input data and restore it after a page refresh.
 The session expires in 24 hours.

 #### Currently it only supports one format of CV, which is: Personal Information, Education, Work Experience, Projects and Skills.
 Future improvements could include support for customizable formats, as well as separate templates for color schemes and text size configuration.